-For seasonal staff, almost all responding companies use in-house training with the majority (75%) stating they use this often.
-Alternative forms of training are much less commonly used, with around two thirds of companies stating they never use external training, online, or video training for seasonal staff.
+For seasonal staff, all responding companies use in-house training with the majority (86%) stating they use this often.
+Alternative forms of training are much less commonly used, with over half of companies stating they never use external training, online, or video training for seasonal staff.